Our West Lancashire: Policies

 Our West Lancashire is a localist party, and claims to "put residents before the party whip".
 Their policies include reducing the number of councillors on West Lancashire Borough Council from 54 to 36, a reduction of a third.
 They also propose policies such as "revitalising" Ormskirk town centre, replacing the swimming pools in Skelmersdale and Ormskirk and improving West Lancashire Borough Council's free tree scheme.
 OWL also publish data on councillors' attendance and publish a yearly alternative budget.
+In 2022, OWL supported a successful Conservative motion to close the borough council's housing development company, Tawd Valley Developments, saying it was more expensive and less transparent than the alternative of contracting out the building of social housing.
+In 2024, OWL opposed the closure of Park Pool in Ormskirk and Nye Bevan Swimming Pool in Skelmersdale, and their motion of no confidence in the Labour leadership narrowly lost.
+They successfully voted to keep the pools open in February 2025.
+In May 2026, they opposed previous plans to move West Lancashire council offices from Derby Street in Ormskirk to Delf House in Skelmersdale, on the grounds of excess cost and uncertainty around the Local Government Reorganisation planned for 2028.

 The group is opposed to the whipping system.

 Electoral performance

 The group has contested elections successfully on West Lancashire Borough Council and, in 2025 on Lancashire County Council.
 The group has never contested general elections, although Councillor Adrian Owens, the current Leader of the group, has formerly been a Conservative Party candidate for West Lancashire and South Ribble in the House of Commons.